txtatech/qros-storage/README.md

             "mappings": "{'the': '_T', 'qrosdnaencoderpy': '_A',<--...This is where the mappings are stored."
         },
         "exons": {
             "code": "/*!
-For license information please see hive-tx.min.js<--...This is the un-encoded (as is) conent of the 'hive-tx.min.js' javascript file.", "metadata": {
+For license information please<--...This is the un-encoded (as is) conent of the 'web.js' javascript file.", "metadata": {
                 "metadata": {
                     "version": "1.0",